hamedsabri/Explore3MF/README.md

   - Ninja

 ###### 2. Build location
-By default the build directory is created in the install_dir but the location can change to where ever you want by setting the ```--build_dir``` flag.
+By default the build directory is created in the workspace_location but the location can change to where ever you want by setting the ```--build-location``` flag.

 ###### 3. Build Log
 Build log ```log.txt``` is generated inside the build directory.